World shares fall as Russian troops gain ground in Ukraine

 Russian forces gained ground, shelling Europe's largest nuclear power plant and sparking a fire early Friday as they pressed their attack on a crucial energy-producing Ukrainian city.

-But authorities said the blaze was safely extinguished with no victims.
+But authorities said the blaze was safely extinguished.
 U.S. Energy Secretary Jennifer Granholm tweeted that the Zaporizhzhia plant’s reactors were protected by robust containment structures and were being safely shut down.

-On Wall Street, the future for the benchmark S&P 500 was 0.5% lower and the future for the Dow Jones Industrial Average lost 0.4%.
+On Wall Street, the futures for the benchmark S&P 500 and Dow Jones Industrial Average were down 0.9%.

 The S&P 500 fell 0.5% on Thursday, the Dow slid 0.3% and the tech-heavy Nasdaq fell 1.6%.